 - 1. Family projects require a minimum of 1.75 parking spaces per unit. - 2.
-Elderly projects require a minimum of one parking space per unit. - 3.
-If local guidelines restrict parking to something less than the above requirements, the number of parking spaces required by the Agency may be reduced to meet those standards upon receiving Agency approval prior to the preliminary application deadline.
+Senior projects require a minimum of one parking space per unit. - 3.
+If local guidelines mandate parking to less than the Agency requires or if the site limits parking to less than the Agency requires the number of parking spaces required by the Agency may be reduced upon receiving Agency approval prior to the preliminary application deadline.
 If the local parking requirements are not known until zoning approval, the Applicant must seek Agency approval prior to the full application deadline. - 4.
-There must be at least one handicap parking space for each designated Type A unit and must be the nearest available parking space to the unit. - 5.
+There must be at least one handicap parking space for each designated Type A unit and must be the nearest available parking space to the unit.
+All handicap parking spaces and associated aisles must be concrete. - 5.
 Handicap ramps may not protrude into parking lot.
 Handicap parking spaces and access aisles may not exceed 2% slope in any direction.
 Access aisles cannot be installed through vehicular paths of travel. - 6.
-All parking spaces must be an asphalt or concrete solid surface with a minimum dimension of 8 feet wide and 18 feet deep.
+All non-handicap parking spaces must be an asphalt or concrete solid surface with a minimum dimension of 8 feet wide and 18 feet deep.
 Compact parking spaces may be included in addition to those required to meet Agency requirements but will not count towards the minimum required in 1 or 2 above.